zbchristian/PPTPenTool/Readme.md

 A new entry in the Menu appears called `Pen Tool`.

+## How to use it
 When starting Powerpoint, the toolbar is disabled.
-To enable it, you need to click the `Init` button in the `Pen Tool` menu.
+To enable it, you need to click the `Enable` button in the `Pen Tool` menu.
 The toolbar appears once the slide show is started.

+Annotations are usually done with a second screen/projector attached to the laptop or tablet.
+Per default, Powerpoint starts with the "Presenter View" on the main screen.
+The toolbar will appear on the "Presenter View" screen in the top left corner.
+You can use it to annotate the current slide in the presenter view.
+Usually you would increase the size of the current slide to make this convenient.

+To draw directly on the projected screen, you need to switch to "Mirrored Screens" AND disable the "Presenter View" in the "Slide Show" settings.
+Goto Monitor group and uncheck "Use Presenter View".

 ## Customization
 Open the file `PenTool.pptm` and start the VBA console (`ALT+F11`).